-Sanders Thompson currently leads the School's Diversity, Equity and Inclusion Committee, as well as co-directs the Center for Community Health Partnership and Research at the Institute for Public Health at Washington University.
+Sanders Thompson currently leads the School's Equity, Diversity and Inclusion Committee, as well as co-directs the Center for Community Health Partnership and Research at the Institute for Public Health at Washington University.
 She is also is an associate member of the Siteman Cancer Center and a faculty affiliate of the Department of African and African-American Studies.
 She teaches courses in human diversity, disparities and mental health.

 Enter the ID of news stories you need